rishabh201/unit_1/lab4/lab4.md

 rsync: Synchronizes files/folders efficiently; preserves permissions, timestamps, and skips unchanged files; ideal for backups.

-2. How to schedule scripts automatically
+### 2️⃣ How can you schedule scripts to run automatically?

 Use cron jobs to run scripts at specified times.
 Open crontab: crontab -e